//This post originally appeared at OnStartups, where all my writing appears exclusively.

 Keep It Simple And Worry About The Aesthetics Later On

 Sign-up for Posterous, Tumblr, or WordPress.
 If you really want to customize things later on, host your own WordPress install.
-Find a good, simple/basic theme, set up some basic settings + SEO, and get to the races with writing.
+Find a good, simple/basic theme, set up some basic settings + seo canberra, and get to the races with writing.
 Try to use your own name as the domain name.
 If you have a popular first+last name combo and can’t own your exact name, try to get something similar.
 Last, but not least, try to have a picture of yourself somewhere on the site.
 It’s good to put a face to your writing and this will help people identify with you when meeting up in person.
 Besides the simple stuff above, just start writing.
 Insightful content is king and that’s where you should be focusing your efforts.